James Bidgood (filmmaker): Life and career

 Necessity was the mother of invention for Bidgood, who created elaborate photographic tableaux in his small midtown Manhattan studio apartment.
 His first erotic series was an underwater epic called Water Colors, made in the early 1960s, in which he used a dancer from Club 82 named Jay Garvin as his subject.
 The underwater atmosphere is completely fabricated; the bottom of the ocean was created with silver lame spread across the floor of Bidgood's apartment; he made the arch of a cave out of waxed paper, and fashioned red lame into the shape of a lobster.
 He coated Garvin with mineral oil and pasted glitter and sequins to his skin so the silver fabric under photographic lights would reflect on his body like water.
 For weeks at a time, Bidgood would eat and sleep within the sets he constructed in his apartment.

 Many contemporary themes are found even in the earliest of Bidgood's work.
 Camp, identity, erotica, desire, marginality, and performance all figure heavily in his portraits of nude men.
 Bidgood's complex references to the theatre and performance seem to presage Queer articulations of Performance.
 His techniques, working processes, and masterful use of illusionistic color indicate both a mature understanding of his influences and goals and an important contrast to the art movements of the time the work was first created.

 In 1999, the art book publisher Taschen published a monograph of his work including biographical images and stills from his film.

 In 2005, Bidgood was honored with a Creative Capital grant which facilitated a return to art photography after a hiatus of nearly 40 years.
 His later projects include work for Christian Louboutin and Out magazine.

 In 2008, Taschen included an interview with Bidgood in its publication The Big Penis Book, and published his monograph in 2009.
 Bidgood's more recent work was featured in Out in February 2009.
 Bidgood was represented by ClampArt in New York City, as well as Larry Collins Fine Art in Provincetown, Massachusetts.

 Bidgood died from complications of COVID-19 at a Manhattan hospital, on January 31, 2022, at age 88.

 Bidgood is often credited as inspiration for photographic artists, including Pierre et Gilles and David LaChapelle.
 He was also an inspiration for and once collaborated with designer Christian Louboutin.

 Personal life

 Bidgood met his partner Alan Blair in 1975.
-They would be together for 10 years until Blair's death in 1985.
+They were together for 10 years until Blair's death in 1985.